 Also listed as: EDUC C229A Proseminar: Problem Solving and Understanding: Read Less [-] PSYCH 229 Cognition, Brain, and Behavior Colloquium 1 Unit Terms offered: Spring 2015, Fall 2014, Spring 2014 Reports and discussions of original research in the area of cognitive psychology.
 Not all participants must report in any given semester, but all are expected to attend and to enter into the discussions.
 Required course for all students in the cognition, brain, and behavior graduate program.
-Cognition, Brain, and Behavior Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Repeat rules: Course may be repeated for credit.
+Cognition, Brain, and Behavior Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Cognition, Brain, and Behavior Colloquium: Read Less [-] PSYCH 229A Cognition Colloquium 1 Unit Terms offered: Spring 2018, Fall 2017, Spring 2017 Reports and discussions of original research in the area of cognitive psychology, by guest speakers, UCB faculty, and graduate students.
+Cognition, Brain, and Behavior Colloquium: Read Less [-] PSYCH 229A Cognition Colloquium 1 Unit Terms offered: Fall 2018, Spring 2018, Fall 2017 Reports and discussions of original research in the area of cognitive psychology, by guest speakers, UCB faculty, and graduate students.
 Topics change depending on the speaker.
 Not all participants must report in any given semester, but all are expected to attend and to enter into the discussions.
 Required course for all students in the cognition area graduate program.
-Cognition Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Cognition Colloquium: Read Less [-] PSYCH 229B Cognitive Neuroscience Colloquium 1 Unit Terms offered: Spring 2018, Fall 2017, Spring 2017 Reports and discussions of original research in the area of cognitive neuroscience by guest speakers, UCB faculty, and graduate students.
+Cognition Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Cognition Colloquium: Read Less [-] PSYCH 229B Cognitive Neuroscience Colloquium 1 Unit Terms offered: Fall 2018, Spring 2018, Fall 2017 Reports and discussions of original research in the area of cognitive neuroscience by guest speakers, UCB faculty, and graduate students.
 Topics will vary depending on the speaker.
 Not all participants must report in any given semester, but all are expected to attend and to enter into the discussions.
 Required course for all students in the cognitive neuroscience area graduate program.
-Cognitive Neuroscience Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Cognitive Neuroscience Colloquium: Read Less [-] PSYCH 230 Proseminar: Clinical Psychology 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This course is a review of the history and theory of the field of clinical psychology.
+Cognitive Neuroscience Colloquium: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Cognitive Neuroscience Colloquium: Read Less [-] PSYCH 230 Proseminar: Clinical Psychology 3 Units Terms offered: Fall 2018, Fall 2017, Fall 2016 This course is a review of the history and theory of the field of clinical psychology.
 The course covers adult and child psychopathology, ethnic minority mental health, culture, and community influences.
 Proseminar: Clinical Psychology: Read More [+] Rules & Requirements Prerequisites: Required of all 1st-year Clinical Science Program graduate students Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Letter grade.